top of page

 • Landfill Overload: 60% of waste ends up in dumpsites like Brahmapuram, which caught fire in 2023 and released toxic fumes over Kochi.

-• Waste-to-Energy (WtE) Plants: Incinerators in Palakkad and Kozhikode emit hazardous pollutants, disproportionately affecting low-income neighbourhoods.
+• Waste-to-Energy (WTE) Plants: Incinerators in Palakkad and Kozhikode emit hazardous pollutants, disproportionately affecting low-income neighbourhoods.

 • Informal Recycling Networks: Over 50,000 waste pickers handle plastic and e-waste without protective gear, exposing themselves to health risks like respiratory diseases.